Why has Arkansas law enforcement not arrested these UAMS clinicians?

 So, we filed a lawsuit on 71 clinicians that were definitely involved and 10 Doe defendants.

 Absolutely, 100%, beyond a reasonable doubt, these professors and students at the university hospital forced the patient to stay for two weeks and battered him continually.
 When they finally let him go AMA, they prescribed only salt tablets, acetaminophen, and a headache medicine that can be fatal if stopped suddenly.
-Their non-consenting patient could not have been in imminent danger of death.
+Their non-consenting patient obviously was not in imminent danger of death.

 Then they sent him a bill for $46,000.